Board Bylaws, Policies & Procedures

 By law, the Board is required to adopt a budget prior to July 1 of each year, as well as amendments by January 1 and June 30th, to be in place for the ensuing school year.
 The Superintendent is responsible for preparation of the budget and its timely presentation to the Board.
 Following adoption by the Board, the Superintendent will regularly inform the Board of actual or anticipated variances that may occur during budget implementation and recommend any action that may be required to be taken by the Board.

 The District's administration will account for and report the District's various funds and accounts in compliance with GASB 54.
 The District's administration will develop each year's budget with a minimum ending fund balance of 10%.

 Federal Procurement Standards The Board seeks to ensure the District complies with all procurement policies and procedures in accordance with the Education Department General Administrative Regulations (EDGAR) and/or issued pursuant to the Federal Uniform Guidance, 2 CFR Part 200.
-The Superintendent will delegate responsibility for the development of procedures that comply with this policy to the Business Manager.
+The Superintendent will delegate responsibility for the development of procedures that comply with this policy to the Director of Finance.